GOZEBRAHEAD/github-profile-viewer/README.md

 # GitHub profile viewer

-This app allows you to see any GitHub user's data.
+This app allows you to see the data of any GitHub user.

 Made with HTML5, CSS3, SCSS and JavaScript.
 API used in this project:
 ```bash